gmiranda/flashphoto/trunk/src/CImg/README.txt

    * pde_heatflow2D.cpp           : An implementation of the Heat Flow PDE applied on a 2D image.
    * pde_TschumperleDeriche2D.cpp : An implementation of the restoration/inpainting PDE, as described
                                     in Tschumperle-Deriche:CVPR'03 (monoscale).
+   * pde_TschumperleDeriche3D.cpp : Same as 'pde_TschumperleDeriche2D.cpp' for 3D volumes of data.
    * pslider.cpp                  : A tool to generate and view presentations from Postscript files.
    * render3d.cpp                 : An example of 3D object rendering using CImg drawing functions.
    * tetris.cpp                   : An implementation of the well-known tetris game in few lines.
    * tutorial.cpp                 : A very simple code to get started with the CImg library.
-   * wavelet_atrous.cpp           : An example of wavelet transform.
+   * wavelet_atrous.cpp           : An exemple of wavelet transform.

   - documentation/ : Directory containing a copy of the CImg web page in html format.
 To generate the reference documentation, you have to use the tool 'doxygen'